 Directors and persons who are considered "officers" of the Company for purposes of Section 16(a) of the Securities Exchange Act of 1934 and greater than ten percent stockholders ("Reporting Persons") are required to file reports with the SEC showing their holdings of and transactions in the Company's securities.
 Our employees generally prepare these reports on the basis of information obtained from each director and officer.
-Based on the information available to us, we believe that all reports required by Section 16(a) of the Exchange Act to be filed by its directors, executive officers, and greater than 10% owners during the last fiscal year were filed on time, except that Mr. Bernhard Nann had one late Form 4 filing in March 2007 related to delays in obtaining his SEC filing codes following his promotion to be an executive officer of the Company.
-The late filing reported a sale of Employee Stock Purchase Plan holdings by Mr. Nann's wife, a former employee of the Company, that occurred following Mr. Nann's promotion but prior to his obtaining SEC filing codes.
+Based on the information available to us, we believe that all reports required by Section 16(a) of the Exchange Act to be filed by its directors, executive officers, and greater than 10% owners during the last fiscal year were filed on time.

-PROPOSAL 1

-ELECTION OF DIRECTORS
+PROPOSAL 1 ELECTION OF DIRECTORS